timescale/docs/timescaledb/how-to-guides/continuous-aggregates/troubleshooting.md

 ```

 ## Compression policies
+If you have hypertables using a different retention policy to your
+continuous aggregates, the retention policies are applied separately.
+The retention policy on a hypertable determines how long the raw
+data is kept for.
+The retention policy on a continuous aggregate
+determines how long the continuous aggregate is kept for.
+For

-If I have a hypertable with a retention policy of a week, but have the continuous
+example, if you have a hypertable with a retention policy of a
-aggregations retention policy being a month.
-Is that going to be OK?
+week, but a continuous aggregate with a retention policy of a

-Yes.
-It means the raw data will be around for a week while continuous
+month, the raw data is kept for a week, and the continuous
-aggregates will be around for a month.
+aggregate is kept for a month.